STEP TAKEN TO GET APPROVED FOR PRE-APPRENTICESHIP PROGRAM

 4. Once selected, Interview (Interviews will be limited to objective questions that may help determine the interest level of applicants for apprenticeship) = 20 pts

 5. Veteran of Military Services = 30 pts

 Each program is different in that some programs are “free” to the service member and don’t use the G.I.
 Bill, whereas some do.
 The Program POC or the SkillBridge Coordinator can best answer this question.
-For SW Design School LLC d/b/a K-12 Coders accepts VA Education Benefits.
+SW Design School LLC d/b/a K-12 Coders accepts VA Education Benefits.
 Once you set up your to speak with our Enrollment Specialist, other funding options may be available for Active Duty Service Members.